camchardukian/camchardukian-Daily-Coding-Journal/May 2019/2019-05-16-DailyCoding.md

-# Wednesday May 15th, 2019 Daily Coding Journal
+# Thursday May 16th, 2019 Daily Coding Journal

 8:46 -- I'm going to get this journal entry setup and then do some React work.